 What AI-ready knowledge base structure looks like

 An AI-ready knowledge base is not a different kind of content from good human-readable documentation.
 The same structural choices that make articles easier for customers to scan make them easier for retrieval systems to use accurately.
 The difference is in the discipline with which the structure is applied.
+A well-built ai knowledge base platform makes this discipline easier; a thin tool with weak performance and filtering capabilities makes it harder.

 Answer capsules: one topic, one answer